rickead/musexmlexport/README.md

 # PREPARATION

 The 'musexmlex.py' script is a Python script; hence, the Python engine must be installed before using the script.
-This script was verified using version 2.5.2.
+This script was verified using version 3.7.2.

 See www.python.org for information about installing Python on your target machine.

-After installation, make sure 'python.exe' is in your system path before continuing.
+After installation, make sure 'python3.exe' is in your system path before continuing.

 ## USE